Check out their advice for holiday email trends below, and get inspired to tackle your company's holiday campaign with style.

 "Combine social media with email marketing and you're onto a winner!
 However, don't hijack any trending hashtags without robust prior planning and outcome analysis," advises Sam Hurley, Founder, OPTIM-EYEZ.

-This email from Pandora Plus has the social buttons in place so that subscribers, if interested, can connect with them on the platform of their choice.
+For instance, this holiday-themed Harpoon Brewery email includes its social buttons, so subscribers can connect with them on the platform of their choice.